Jo Gullett

 Henry Baynton Somer "Jo" Gullett, AM, MC (16 December 1914 – 24 August 1999) was an Australian soldier, politician, grazier, diplomat and journalist.
-He served with distinction in the Australian Army during World War II, was a controversial Liberal member of the Australian House of Representatives for the Division of Henty, from 1946 to 1955, and served as Ambassador to Greece, from 1965 to 1968, during 'the time of the Colonels'.
+He served with distinction in the Australian Army during World War II, was a controversial Liberal member of the Australian House of Representatives for the Division of Henty, from 1946 to 1955.
+Gullett served as the Australian Ambassador to Greece from 1965 to 1968, during 'the time of the Colonels'.

 He was the son of former Cabinet Minister Sir Henry Somer Gullett, the grandson of author Barbara Baynton and an uncle of actor Penne Hackforth-Jones.

 He is the author of two memoirs, one of which, Not as a Duty Only: an Infantryman's War is widely considered to be a classic in Australian war writing.

 Early life

 He was born in Britain to Australian-born parents Henry Gullett and his wife Elizabeth Penelope née Frater.
 His father was working in London at the time as a journalist.
 He and his mother returned to Australia in 1919, his father being delayed in London.
 His father soon joined them and for the next four years they lived in a succession of rented houses and Toorak and South Yarra in Melbourne.

 He was educated at Melbourne Grammar School till 1929 when the family, which by now included a daughter, moved to Canberra.
 He was then sent to Geelong Grammar as a boarder to complete his secondary education.

 Gullett spent some of his early childhood in Canberra, at Hill Station (which much later became an upmarket restaurant) in what is now the industrial suburb of Hume.
 The plains of the Tuggeranong Valley allowed him to develop a passion for horseriding, and he became a keen horseman.

 After leaving Geelong Grammar he spent a year at the Sorbonne and then commenced at Oxford, where took a BA degree.
 In 1935 he began work as a journalist in Melbourne at The Herald newspaper, where he stayed for the next four years.